staadecker/COVID-19-Map/README.md

 1. Ask Martin to create you a flatten Google account and give you read permissions to the storage.

-2. Install the Firebase command line interface from [https://firebase.google.com/docs/cli#install_the_firebase_cli](here) if not already.

-3. If you were already logged in run `firebase logout` then `firebase login`.
+2. If you were already logged in run `firebase logout` then `firebase login`.
 Use your newly generated Google account.

-4. Create two new files in the root directory called `firebase.json` and `.firebasec`.
+3. Create two new files in the root directory called `firebase.json` and `.firebasec`.
 They should have the same contents as `deployment/firebase.staging.json` and `deployment/.firebasec.staging`.
+Do not commit these files (they should be automatically ignored).

 Back-end: